Supported housing is housing that helps people to live independently in their own home whatever their age.

 The main aim of Enabling Support is to provide good quality housing related support services to vulnerable people.
 This is to help people to live at home independently for as long as they want to, or are able to.
 By doing this, Enabling Support helps vulnerable people live independently in the community.

-If you have health problems, a disability or an older person and struggling to manage your property please contact Adult Services.
+If you have health problems, a disability or you are an older person and struggling to manage your property please contact Adult Services.

 You can also apply for supported housing via the council's First Stop Service.